-Curfews with electronic monitoring can only be imposed on children where the following conditions, as specified in the Youth Court Bench Book, are satisfied:8
+Curfews with electronic monitoring can only be imposed on children where the following conditions, as specified under section 3AA Bail Act 1976, are satisfied:

-- (a) they have attained the age of 12 years; - (b) they: - are charged with or have been convicted of a violent or sexual offence, or an offence punishable in the case of an adult with imprisonment for a term of fourteen years or more; or - have a recent history of repeatedly committing imprisonable offences while remanded on bail or to local authority accommodation; - (c) Electronic monitoring must be available in the area, and - (d) YOT must certify to the court that the imposition of the requirement would be suitable.
+- (a) they have attained the age of 12 years;(b) they: - i. are charged with or have been convicted of a violent, sexual or terrorism offence punishable in the case of an adult with imprisonment for a term of fourteen years or more; or - ii. is charged with / convicted of one or more imprisonable offences which, together with any convictions for imprisonable offences, amount to (or would if convicted) to a recent history of repeatedly committing imprisonable offences while remanded on bail or to custodial remand; - 8 Sch 1 Part 2, Bail Act 1976 - 9 Sch 1 Part I para 8(1) (b) Bail Act 1976 - 10 s240A Criminal Justice Act 2003